Unified Robust Estimation: Introduction

 \section{Introduction}

-Outliers are a small proportion of observations deviating from the majority, and can substantially cause bias in standard estimation methods.
-This problem has been tackled by robust estimation, which has a long history in statistical methodology research and applications \citep{maronna2019robust, heritier2009robust}.
-Traditional robust estimation heavily relies on weighted estimation methods.
-The M-estimator based on Huber's loss is a weighted least squares estimator (LSE), where outliers receive smaller weights.
-Andrews loss and biweight loss offer alternative weighting mechanisms.
-The weights are directly related to how the loss functions are treated as composite functions in convergence analysis \citep{maronna2019robust}.
+Outliers are a small proportion of observations that deviate from the majority and can substantially cause bias in standard estimation methods.
+This problem has been tackled by robust estimation, which has a long history in statistical methodology research and applications \citep{hampel1986robust, maronna2019robust, heritier2009robust}.
+Denote response variables $y_i$, a $(p+1)$-dimensional predictor $\vec x_i=(x_{i0}, ..., x_{ip})\tran$ with the first entry 1, $i=1, ..., n$, and a $(p+1)$-dimensional coefficient vector $\bm\beta=(\beta_0, \beta_1, ..., \beta_p)\tran$.
+Robust estimation can be achieved by minimising a loss function

-Robust estimation is an active research topic in broadly defined data science. \citet{xu2017robust} developed a rescaled hinge loss for robust support vector machines (SVM).
-The weighted estimation is again driven by the composite view of the loss function.
-Additionally, there are a variety of robust loss functions and estimation algorithms.
-Truncated hinge and binomial loss have been proposed, along with the difference of convex algorithm.
-See \citet{wang2018robust, wang2019mm} and references therein.
+where popular choice of $\Gamma$ in linear regression is the Huber loss, Andrews loss or Tukey's biweight loss.
+The numerical solutions are typically computed through the so-called iteratively reweighted least squares (IRLS):

-In this article, we connect the weighted estimation and robust loss functions in more wide settings.
-The contributions are three folds: First, we develop a unified family of robust loss functions including the above mentioned examples, and extending to new important areas such as robust exponential family.
-The CC-family contains a composite of concave and convex functions.
-Second, we provide a new weighted estimation scheme for the CC-estimators: composite optimization by conjugation operator, or COCO.
-Penalized estimation including variable selection techniques is naturally included in this setting \citep{Tibs:1996, fan2001variable}.
-Third, we demonstrate a variety of CC-estimators in penalized robust estimation, including regression, classification, generalized linear models and SVM.
+where weights $w_i$ depend on the loss function $\Gamma$ such that smaller weights are assigned to those observations with larger residuals in magnitude.
+That is, outliers receive smaller weights.
+The weights should be understood as $w_i(y_i, \vec x_i, \vec x_i\tran\bm\beta)$ in general.
+The M-estimators, however, can be defined directly using optimisation problem ~(\ref{eqn:wls}) without the need to introduce the minimisation problem~(\ref{eqn:Gamma}).